What Is Melting Chocolate?

 How Is Melting Chocolate Different from Chocolate Chips and Baking Chocolate?

 Chocolate chips have stabilizers that help them keep their shape at high heat.
-This makes them a mediocre choice for melting, and a no-no for any type of candy making.
+This makes them a mediocre choice for melting, and a no-no for any type of candy making because the stabilizers give the melted chips a dull finish and affect the texture.

 Baking chocolate is a little more versatile.
 While usually used for recipes that contain chocolate, such as cakes and brownies, you can also use it for meting.
 But for best results, you have to add cocoa butter to it (about 5% by weight), and you have to temper it if you want a shiny coating.